Other

 Start with Process Audits

 Process audits look at how products are made and services are rendered, and they can expose the nonconforming processes much earlier.
 Most process audits are conducted ad-hoc or less formally, as in a Gemba walk.
-A LPA program introduces a systematized approach to process audits that moves the needle for good quality and better performance.
+An LPA program introduces a systematized approach to process audits that moves the needle for good quality and better performance.

 LPAs are Process Audits on Steroids